oksanaokhten/recipe-journal/README.md

     * **Returning Visitor Goals**
         * As a returning visitor, I wish to correct my recipes and delete them.
         * As a returning visitor, I wish to search for certain recipes.
-        * As a returning visitor, I wish to find some tips about cooking tools.
+        * As a returning visitor, I wish to find some tips about kitchen tools.

 * ### **Design**